cs-4241-2024/a3-persistence/README.md

 add a little more detail about what it does.

 ## Technical Achievements
-- **Implement OAuth Authentication**: I used OAuth authentication via the GitHub strategy
+- **Implement OAuth Authentication**: I used OAuth authentication via the GitHub strategy in Passport.js
 - **Host your site on a non-Glitch hosting service**: I used Netlify to host my site.
-This was better, this was worse.
+It's better than Glitch because it updates on every push to your Github repository.
+Everything else is pretty similar to Glitch.
+Netlify deployment was slightly slowe than Glitch, however.
+I much prefer Netlify because of its UI/UX, ease, and convenience.
 - **Get 100% on all four Lighthouse tests**: You can see the screenshot of the results below (I use Arc browser):
 ![Lighthouse test scores: 100 Performance, 100 Accessibility, 100 Best Practices, 100 SEO](image.png)

 ### Design/Evaluation Achievements
-- **Design Achievement 1**: I followed the following tips from the W3C Web Accessibility Initiative...
+-